 Key Features:

 What makes ProWriteAI special is its understanding of nuance in academic argumentation.
 It helps structure arguments logically and suggests transitions between ideas.
 This feature is particularly helpful for undergraduates still learning academic writing conventions.
+In 2026, the AI has been enhanced with rhetorical analysis capabilities - it can now identify when your argument structure follows classical rhetorical patterns or when it might benefit from reorganization.

 The keyboard also excels at maintaining consistent formal tone throughout long documents - something many other keyboards struggle with.
 I've noticed it's particularly good at suggesting alternatives to casual expressions that might accidentally slip into academic writing.
+The 2026 update added a "voice consistency" feature that ensures your scholarly voice remains uniform across chapters or sections written weeks apart.

 ResearchMate takes a collaborative approach to academic writing and excels for group projects and research teams.